画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 National Gallery (London)

-Music Festival in the Tuileries Garden
+Music Festival in the Tuileries Gardens

 Orsay Museum